 – Cavities in toddlers can also lead to pain, discomfort, frequent infections, speech difficulties, and poor self-confidence.

-Causes of tooth cavities in toddlers: Dental Cavities in Toddlers
+Causes of tooth cavities in toddlers:

 Dental problems are not age-specific, they equally damage the tooth of the kids as well as adults.
 Eating habits and oral hygiene practices are the main factors that influence dental health in toddlers.
 When kids eat excess sugary and starchy foods, the natural bacteria in the mouth convert accumulated food particles into acid.
 The lowered pH and continuous acidic conditions in the oral cavity erode teeth enamel eventually causing cavities to form.
 The main reasons for the formation of cavities in babies and toddlers are: